 A typical Tulane student must complete at least 120 credit hours in order to graduate; in most cases, a student’s major program of study will make up approximately 30 of those hours.
 The average course counts for 3 credit hours.
 At least 60 hours must be completed at Tulane in order to be granted a Tulane degree.

-No. According to the core curriculum of the Undergraduate College, students may “test out” of introductory language courses by showing proficiency in the SAT II language test or through AP tests, but they must take at least one semester at Tulane in that particular language.
-If a student decides to take an entirely different language from the one in which they participated in high school, they must complete two semesters of the new language at Tulane.
+No. According to the core curriculum of the Undergraduate College, students may “test out” of introductory language courses by showing proficiency in the SAT II language test or through AP tests, but they must take at least two semesters of language at Tulane.

-Please visit Tulane’s academic advising website for a full list of qualifying coursework and scores: advising.tulane.edu.
+Please visit this page for a full list of qualifying coursework and scores.

 Yes!
 In fact, in the past five years, approximately one third of our students have double majored.